 All kinds of corrupt politicians’ put Hernandez in charge of corruption investigations that the prosecutor simply screwed them all up.
 Impunity guaranteed.

-Apart from Inspector General Fernando Carrillo’s failed attempt to investigate the prosecutor, Special Erosecutor Leonardo Espinosa ordered a criminal investigation against the prosecutor, but was ignored.
+Apart from Inspector General Fernando Carrillo’s failed attempt to investigate the prosecutor, Special Prosecutor Leonardo Espinosa ordered a criminal investigation against the prosecutor, but was ignored.

 Hernandez’s ability to cover up almost every corruption scandal has made him an almost invaluable asset for both chief prosecutors and politicians, which ha allowed him to obstruct justice for five years in full impunity.